-To assess the effectiveness of commercial driver’s license (CDL) entry level driver training (ELDT) in improving driver safety performance.
+To assess the effectiveness of commercial driver’s license (CDL) entry-level driver training in improving driver safety performance.

-Earlier research indicated that entry-level CDL drivers were not receiving adequate training prior to obtaining a CDL.
-Further evidence of this is provided by the large number of motor carriers that have in-house training programs for newly-licensed CDL drivers (commonly known as "driver finishing” programs) operated by approximately 75 percent of carriers.
-These programs provide newly-licensed CDL drivers with additional training and/or supervised driving time to ensure a minimum operational skill level is met, even though the drivers already hold valid CDLs.
+Earlier research indicated CDL entry-level driver training (ELDT) was not adequate.
+About 75 percent of the fleets surveyed in the 2001 I-95 Corridor Coalition Coordinated Safety Management study require new drivers to train with a`n experienced driver before soloing.
+This widespread application of “driver finishing” programs provides further evidence of the need for greater CDL ELDT.
+These carrier finishing programs provide newly-licensed CDL drivers with additional training and/or supervised driving time to ensure a minimum operational skill level is met, even though the drivers already hold valid CDLs.
 In recent years, synthesis studies under the Transportation Research Board’s Commercial Truck and Bus Synthesis Program examined the effectiveness of commercial vehicle driver training.
-However, none of these studies found a meaningful relationship between entry-level driver formal training and the safety performance of those drivers.
+The variance in safety performance was not great enough for any of these studies to find a meaningful relationship between the value of formal ELDT and the safety performance of those drivers.

-This study is designed to augment a review of the driver training effectiveness literature, with special emphasis on international studies.
-It will collect data from carrier fleets and commercial driver training programs to identify and evaluate the safety outcomes of various entry-level driver training regimes.
-The project will also seek out qualitative information on how several fleets have experienced potentially different driver safety results from different curricula to which the drivers were exposed.
+This study is designed to augment a review of the driver training effectiveness literature.
+It will collect data from carrier fleets and commercial driver training programs to identify and evaluate the safety outcomes of various entry-level driver training regimens.
+The project will also seek out qualitative information on how several fleets have experienced potentially different driver safety results from different applied curricula.

-This research supports the MAP-21-mandated entry-level driver rulemaking underway.
+This research supports the Moving Ahead for Progress in the 21st Century (MAP-21) mandated entry-level driver rulemaking that is currently underway.

-June 2014: Analysis of CDL driver performance data.
+February 2015 Analysis of CDL driver performance data

 July 2014 Submission and peer review of draft final report

 March 2015: Draft final report presentation